 Used by the Australian Bureau of Statistics (ABS) for the Remoteness Area classification (ASGS-RA), ARIA+ is a continuous varying index with values ranging from 0 (high accessibility) to 15 (high remoteness), and is based on road distance measurements from over 12,000 populated localities to the nearest Service Centres in five size categories based on population size.
 The resulting index is a 1km grid covering all of Australia for which accessibility/remoteness values can be extracted for any geographic location of interest.

-In partnership with Adelaide Health Technology Assessment (AHTA), develop an innovative tool to increase the accuracy of address data geocoding using advanced data cleaning and matching algorithms.
-The tool will improve current data linkage and spatial analysis capabilities and provide enhanced interdisciplinary research capabilities.
+In partnership with Adelaide Health Technology Assessment (AHTA), this project resulted in development of an innovative geocoding service to increase the accuracy of Australian address data geocoding using advanced data cleaning and matching algorithms.
+The resulting service ('MapMonkey') will improve current data linkage and spatial analysis capabilities and provide enhanced interdisciplinary research capabilities.

 - Interdisciplinary Study of State-Sponsored Skilled Migrants in South Australia (University of Adelaide Interdisciplinary Research Funding)